JIaJIating/FocusCoding/README.md

     - 1. Please name your folder with your own username.
     - 2. Everyone needs to add README in his or her own path.
-    - 3. Please check the status before you push, be sure your branch is synchronous with master branch.
+    - 3. Please check the status before you push, be sure your branch is synchronous with master branch. <br>
          Don't push meaningless commits.
     - 4. Most importantly, please keep focus, love coding and have fun.